 The Union has produced this advice and guidance to ensure that members who are pregnant or on maternity leave are aware of their rights and entitlements and supported during this time.

-Advice and guidance from the Government classes those who are pregnant in the list of people who are vulnerable, meaning that they may be at higher risk of severe illness from Covid-19.
+Advice and guidance from the UK Government considers those who are pregnant to be in the list of people who are ‘clinically vulnerable’ and therefore at higher risk of severe illness from Covid-19.
+Indeed, in some cases, those who are pregnant may be classed as ‘clinically extremely vulnerable’.

-Whilst some restrictions are being eased, those who are pregnant should still take care to minimise contact with others from outside their household and should only return to the workplace if it has been demonstrated that it is safe to do so.
+Those who are pregnant should therefore still take care to minimise contact with others from outside their household and should only return to the workplace if it has been demonstrated that it is safe to do so.

-Your employer should, as required by law, produce an individual risk assessment for you if you are pregnant or a new mother, including clear plans which demonstrate that there will be compliance at all times with the measures identified to manage the risk.
+Your employer should, as required by law under the Management of Health and Safety at Work Regulations (1999), produce an individual risk assessment for you if you are pregnant or a new mother, including clear plans which demonstrate that there will be compliance at all times with the measures identified to manage the risk.

 This may include, but is not limited to: